Skip to main content

 · 2 min read

-A foundational part of product management, often overlooked, is understanding the nuanced difference between toys, tools, and products.
+A foundational part of product management, often overlooked, is understanding the difference between toys, tools, and products.

 Products, then, sit distinctly apart.
 They solve problems for you, reducing your effort significantly or enhancing your capabilities dramatically.
 Products have strong opinions about how problems should be tackled, embodying a clear vision of "good."
-This opinionation makes products incredibly useful, yet sometimes less versatile.
+This opinionation makes products very useful, yet sometimes less versatile.

 Where products falter, sliding back into toolkits, it's typically because they've failed to maintain a strong enough viewpoint.
 Without clear opinions on "what good looks like," they leave users stranded in complexity, shifting the burden of understanding back onto them.